ramsaylanier/WordExpress/README.md

 This project is my attempt at using Node.js and Express to consume data from a WordPress database using GraphQL and Relay and React and...other stuff. **This repo is the codebase for [wordexpress.io](http://wordexpress.io), where I will write articles and documentation explaining how it works**.

-The core of this project revolves around setting up a connection to a WordPress database using Sequelize, defining models from that connection, and then querying those models using GraphQL.
-I've developed an NPM module, called [WordExpress Schema](https://github.com/ramsaylanier/wordexpress-schema), that takes care of all of this.
-It's included in this package.
+The core of this project revolves around setting up a connection to a WordPress database using Sequelize, defining models from that connection, and then querying those models using GraphQL. **I've developed an NPM module, called [WordExpress Schema](https://github.com/ramsaylanier/wordexpress-schema), that takes care of all of this**.
+It's included in this project.
 I highly suggest you start by [reading the documentation](https://github.com/ramsaylanier/wordexpress-schema).

 Regarding build, this project using Webpack, and requires Node V 5.0.0.
 You might be able to get away with 4.0, but really just tighten up and use 5.0.